awesome-llm-papers/awesome-llm-papers.github.io/_publications/kandasamy2017batch.markdown

 citations: 22
 bibkey: kandasamy2017batch
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/1702.03334'}]
-tags: [Reinforcement Learning, Agentic, Model Architecture]
+tags: [Agentic, Reinforcement Learning, Model Architecture]
 ---
 We study reinforcement learning of chatbots with recurrent neural network architectures when the rewards are noisy and expensive to obtain.
 For instance,